godatadriven/academy-dbt-at-scale/docs/group2/checklist.md

 ---

-## Step 8 — Create a snapshot for article metadata
+## Step 8 - Create a snapshot for article metadata

+- [ ] Step complete

 Create `snapshots/snap_news__articles.sql`.
 This should track changes to article `title`, `category`, and `status` over time using the `timestamp` strategy.